Campfires & Caves: A Look at Learning Environments

 We’re really enjoying From the Campfire to the Holodeck: Creating Engaging and Powerful 21st Century Learning Environments, by David Thornburg.

-The author takes a fresh look at learning spaces through the lens of traditional gathering places throughout human history, as follows:
+The author takes a fresh look at learning environments through the lens of traditional gathering places throughout human history, as follows:

 Campfires: Where others gather to hear information and stories told by a single individual.
 Think of a traditional classroom or lecture hall … the educator is in the front of the room and everyone else is listening.